Woman with Stylus is an ancient Roman fresco unearthed in Pompeii nearly two millennia after the eruption of Mt. Vesuvius in 79 CE. Various details...

 Inside a Mithraeum is where followers would stage and perform their devotional acts.
 Eating bread and drinking wine were regular events that occurred around a centrally-placed icon such as Mithras Slaying the Bull.
 The cave walls of a Mithraeum are echoed by the cave walls of Mithras Slaying the Bull, but they also echo the narrative of Mithras too.

 Mithras was born from rock deep within a hidden cave on December 25, and it is not a coincidence that Christianity later supplanted Mithraism with Jesus having the same birthday.
 Moreover, it was inside a cave that Mithras lured, captured, and slew the wild bull.
-Therefore, caves as Mithraea (plural of Mithraeum) were steeped in symbolism.
+Therefore, caves such as Mithraea (plural of Mithraeum) were steeped in symbolism.
 Like a womb, they represented the origin of life.
 They also rendered the cosmos with their darkness and obscurity.
 Hence such a simple detail of roughly hewn rocks in the background of Mithras Slaying the Bull indicates the artwork’s location, its narrative, its symbolism, and its manufactured source material.

 Little is known about the rituals and ceremonies of Mithraism that surround Mithras Slaying the Bull.
 Participation in the mystery religion was limited to initiates (mystai).
 As a result, little information is documented.
 There are a few references to the trials that mystai endured to develop control over their emotions and feelings similar to Stoicism.
 This quasi-apathetic objective aimed to purify and transcend the followers through seven stages of initiation to reach an ultimate spiritual goal.